 Hopefully you won’t need to go to these measures, but it could come in handy to know!
 Also the museum has free wifi that you can connect to when you are outside at the Urban Lights installation, so you can order an Uber from here to take you to the next location, as many places in Los Angeles are very spread out.

 Venice Beach is a must-visit on your trip to LA!
-It gets very busy during the day so if you want Instagram pictures of the world-famous lifeguard towers then get here early!
+There are so many things to do at Venice Beach and it gets very busy during the day – so if you want Instagram pictures of the world-famous lifeguard towers then get here early!
 These lifeguard huts are dotted along the beach and you are free to take pictures.
 There’s even a rainbow coloured lifeguard tower which is very popular!

 The ‘Venice’ sign at the entrance to the beach is also a popular place to take photos.
 The ‘Venice’ sign is on the busy junction of Pacific Ave and Windward Avenue.
 At night it is lit up which looks really cool, but it is tricky to get a picture at night because of the traffic.

 The junction is always busy, so if you want a clear shot or are taking the photo by yourself using a tripod, get here early in the morning.
 I was here at around 8am on a Sunday and it was quite easy to get this shot at this time.
 I guess it helped being a Sunday too.
 There are traffic lights so you can get your timer and tripod ready and then position yourself and the tripod when the traffic light is red and there are no cars.